Towards 6G with Connected Sky: UAVs and Beyond: Enhanced Cellular Network Capabilities for UAVs

 \section{Enhanced Cellular Network Capabilities for UAVs}

-Cellular networks, which have been mainly optimized for serving terrestrial UEs, need to also be able to meet communication requirements of flying UEs.
-To this end, one needs to identify effective solutions for challenges associated with cellular-connected UAV systems.
-In this section, we discuss the key differences between flying UEs and terrestrial UEs, describe existing features of cellular networks for supporting UAVs, and identify novel solutions from ML and AI that boost UAV connectivity in the sky.
+In this section, we discuss the key differences between flying UEs and terrestrial UEs, describe existing features of cellular networks for supporting UAVs, and identify novel solutions from AI that boost UAV connectivity in the sky.